sculptures • permaculture • primitive technology • kayaking • links • index • about

 In a pinch, use 3-4 mil plastic sheeting for a tarp.
 No need for grommets.
 Just use sheetbend knots to tie the corners out and your throw rope for a ridgeline.
 Not durable but cheap & light.

-What ever the application, with practice and some improvision with trees and paddles, tarps can be set up in a variety of ways to fit varying conditions.
+What ever the application, with practice and some improvision with trees and paddles, tarps can be set up in a variety of ways to fit varying conditions...though it only takes a slight breeze to cause an annoyingly noisy flap.
+That's assuming a decent pitch.
+A tarp with a not-so-good pitch is prone to being blown over and/or damaged in even moderate winds.

 WARNING: Do not cook under a tarp unless you’re using a small stove and the tarp is set up sufficiently high.

 $4, 4 oz drop cloth shelter: "a" = your height + 18". "b" = your height + 30".
 Lie on narrow "a" (3') end & use as a groundsheet on clear nights.
-If it begins to rain, fold "b" (4') end over your body.
-The overlap keeps rain from pooling on the lower.
+If it begins to rain, just fold the "b" (4') end over your body (leave an airspace to breath!!).
+The overlap keeps rain from pooling on the lower piece.
 The upper piece can be weighted down with your paddle or rocks.
 The head end can be elevated with the end of your boat or get fancy & tie it up like a tarp by using your throw rope and sheetbend knots in the plastic.

-• save a minute amount of weight by using sticks you find at camp instead of packing stakes
+• though the fiddle factor is high, a bit of weight can be saved by using sticks you find at camp instead of packing stakes

 • for a heinously light & ridiculously easy to make shelter that costs less than a 6 pack, try a 1 mil plastic drop cloth shelter (see diagram at right).
-It doesn't breath, is not luxurious or durable & won't keep bugs away but, it'll keep you dry...for a couple of nights.
+It doesn't breathe or offer bug protection, nor is it durable.
+However, in a pinch, it'll keep you dryer than having no shelter at all.

 • a 3' square piece of 1 mil plastic sheeting makes a nice groundcloth outside your shelter door.
 Weighs less than 1 oz & can be used to keep your barefeet & other misc items out of the dirt.
 Your poncho can be used for the same thing if it's not needed for something else.